spectraphilic/reflexible/README.md

 the pflexible.readgridV8 function for more information.

 Primary functionality comes from the readheaderV8 function and the readgridV8 function.
-I have tried to create a "Header" class that can be used for some typical analysis.
-See the examples directory, and don't forget to read the source code.
+I have created a "Header" class that can be used for some typical analysis.
+See the examples directory, and don't forget to read the source code and the [getting started](http://pflexible.readthedocs.org/en/latest/getting_started.html) documentation.

 ## Key Tools